Michelmersh & Timsbury F.C.

 The club are affiliated to the Hampshire Football Association and are long serving members of the Southampton Football League.

-They represent the 'Mens Football Section' of the Michelmersh & Timsbury Sports Club.
+They represent the 'Men's Football Section' of the Michelmersh & Timsbury Sports Club.

 History

-Michelmersh & Timsbury F.C. were formed circa 1928, and initially played friendly fixtures before joining the Eastleigh & District League.
+Michelmersh & Timsbury were formed circa 1928, and initially played friendly fixtures before joining the Eastleigh & District League.

 After World War II, they re-grouped and in 1948 joined the Southampton League where they were placed in Junior Division 4.
 However, it took them until 1977 to reach the Senior section, and then until 1990 for their solitary piece of silverware to arrive when the Reserves were champions of Junior Division 4.

 Hampshire League football arrived in 2002 when they 'temporarily merged' with neighbours Awbridge, who were having problems with their ground.
-For competition purposes, the Men's Football Section was renamed M&T Awbridge until a solution could hopefully be found – this also preserved their long held county status.
+For competition purposes, the Men's Football Section was renamed M&T Awbridge until a solution could hopefully be found – this also preserved their tenants long held county status.
 In 2004 the Hampshire League was absorbed by the Wessex League, but unable to meet the stricter requirements, they instead became founder members of the Hampshire League 2004.

 However, a year later they were forced into exile themselves due to a long running dispute between the parent Sports Club and the Parish Council.
 Eventually, this was resolved, but part of the condition was that they revert back to being known as Michelmersh & Timsbury.
 With very little chance of ever returning home, the remaining Awbridge members agreed and that club was dissolved.

 Initially, Michelmersh continued to perform well; reaching two cup finals and finishing in their highest position of 5th in 2011.
 But after this, their fortunes declined and by the time the competition was absorbed by the Hampshire Premier League in 2013, they had become perennial strugglers.
 The club were finally relegated in 2024 to the Southampton League Premier Division.

-Since 2004, the 'Marsh have also participated in the Veterans section of the Southampton League and a nice Awbridge link is maintained with a few former players still playing.
-After merging with former Sunday side Whitenap, they now have two teams and have twice come close to success.

-The Junior Football Section has recently seen a rapid increase in popularity which bodes well for the future.
+The veterans continue to perform well, whilst the Junior section has recently seen a rapid increase in popularity which bodes well for the future.